TLeFevre2003/Realm-of-the-Undead/README.md

 - Make it only double ammo the first upgrade.
 - Make the canvas adapt to any screen size.
 - Make the canvas resolution scale to any resolution.
+- Add multiple levels that can be traveled to by elevator or stairs
+- New gun graphics and animations